 Welcome to the American Academy for Girls, Early Childhood Education (ECE) Department.
 It is our pleasure to have your daughter(s) in our school.
+We appreciate your patience and flexibility during this upcoming school year.
+The school uniform for Pre-K thru KG-2 will be free (1 school and 1 PE uniform).

-We appreciate your patience and flexibility during these uncertain times.
-KG-1 and KG-2 will be on a virtual schedule for the month of September, but starting on Sunday, October 3rd it we will go totally traditional with the ECE students coming daily.
-The Pre-K students will start, Sunday, September 5 on a traditional schedule.
+The KG-1 and KG-2 will be start on Monday, September 5th it will be totally traditional with the ECE students coming daily.
+The Pre-K students will start, Tuesday, September 6^{th} , however they will come for two hours a day on September $6^{th} - 8^{th}$, so they can get adjusted.
+Their times will be 8:00 - 10:00 am on the three day.